Why the College Admissions Fraud is a Federal Crime

 This college admissions fraud put the entire admissions process under a microscope.
 People are now concerned with preventing corruption in the college admissions process.
 Money is a very valuable factor here.
 Sports is also an important variable in this scandal.
 Sports are apart of the college brand that brings in billions of dollars to schools all over the country every year.

 Colleges have been known to even eliminate “non-revenue sports” altogether.
 If your golf team isn’t bringing in the cash, there’s a good chance that your university will find a way to remove it.
 There’s no doubt that if it weren’t for these two avenues, this might have not happened in the first place.
 This puts a lot of the responsibility onto the college administrators to solve this problem.
 In addition, society needs to take a long look at our cultural views of colleges and if it’s worth it to break a federal law to gain access to them.

 For More Information on College Admissions Fraud

 Hopefully, this article helped to explain the reasons why this was a federal offense.
 It’s important to remember that this scandal could result in further charges and convictions.
 We may just be scratching the surface of the grander college admissions fraud that’s about to unfold.
-If you’d like more information on federal crimes or college admissions fraud, contact a criminal defense lawyer today!
+If you’d like more information on federal crimes or college admissions fraud, contact a white collar crimes defense lawyer today!